Best Flowers To Grow In Your Container Garden

 What You Should Keep In Mind Before Growing Flowers In Your Container Garden

-1. Think about where you'll store your pot.
-Your plant choices will be influenced by the amount of sun, rain, and wind that the area receives.
-Inquire with a local online plant organization about what will thrive in your area.
+- Think about where you'll store your pot.
+Your plant choices will be influenced by the amount of sun, rain, and wind the area receives.
+Inquire about what will thrive in your area with a local online plant organization.

-2. When purchasing a plant, inquire as to whether it has any unique requirements.
-Orchids, for example, require excellent drainage, succulents require sandy soil, and water-loving plants may benefit from the addition of moisture-holding coconut fiber to the mix.
+- When purchasing a plant, inquire whether it has any unique requirements.
+Orchids, for example, require excellent drainage, succulents require sandy soil, and water-loving plants may benefit from adding moisture-holding coconut fiber to the mix.

-3. When choosing plants to share a pot, make sure they have similar growing requirements, such as the same type of soil, as well as the same quantity of sun, water, and fertilizer.
+- When choosing plants to share a pot, ensure they have similar growing requirements, such as the same type of soil and quantity of sun, water, and fertilizer.

 What Kinds Of Plants Should You Choose?

-1. Check out the seedlings at your local nursery for quick colour.
-These will almost always be annuals (which only live for one season then set seed and die).
+- Check out the seedlings at your local nursery for quick colour.
+These will almost always be annuals (which only live for one season, then set seed and die).
 Seedlings flower faster, but growing from seed is less expensive.

-5. If you wish to add edible plants, keep in mind that many flowers are edible as well.
-Calendula, marigolds, borage, nasturtiums, and violets, as well as herbs like chives, have edible flowers.
+- If you wish to add edible plants, remember that many flowers are also edible.
+Calendula, marigolds, borage, nasturtiums, violets, and herbs like chives have edible flowers.
 On the other hand, consumables like strawberries have lovely blossoms.

 Time To Plant

-1. This is the simple part.
-Add the plants to the container after filling it with the best quality potting mix you can find.
+- This is the simple part.
+Add the plants to the container after filling the planters with the best quality potting mix.

-2. If your container has a huge hole in the bottom through which the mix will fall, cover it with a scrap of shade cloth or a flat stone.
+- If your container has a hole in the bottom through which the mix will fall, cover it with a scrap of shade cloth or a flat stone.

-3. Make sure to read the plant labels to determine how big the plant will grow and how much space to provide it.
+- Make sure to read the plant labels to determine how big the plant will grow and how much space to provide.

 The Best Flowers To Grow In Your Container Garden